-Guide to Choosing a Bio-Ethanol Burner
+Guide to Choosing a Bio-Ethanol Burner Tray Insert Firebox

-Bio-Ethanol Burner – Safety Features
+Choosing a Bio-Ethanol Burner Tray Insert – Safety First

-These are some safety features to consider:
+These are some safety features regarding bio ethanol fireplaces that you need consider:

-- Flame Shut Off – When the bio ethanol burner is alight there has to be a way to shut off the flame.
+- Flame Shut Off – When the bio ethanol burner tray is alight there has to be a way to shut off the flame.
 This is normally a lid which is placed over the flame cutting off the oxygen and snuffing out the flame.
 There are different styles of bio ethanol flame cut off devices that have been created by manufacturers.
 From a simple lid with a handle to fully sliding lids.
 Again the quality of the burner will dictate the quality of the type of shut off device that is being used.

-Installation of Bio Ethanol Burner
+Installation of the Bio Ethanol Burner Tray Insert

 - There should be safe clearance distances to combustible materials, for instance things like curtains should not be able to blow around the flame.

-- The bio ethanol burner should be made a high quality material that will not degrade with the heat or start to rust.
+- The bio ethanol burner tray should be made a high quality material that will not degrade with the heat or start to rust.

-More Bio-Ethanol Fireplace Technical Pages
+Bio-Ethanol Fireplace Technical Pages

-- Bio-Ethanol Fireplace Explained, Operation and Use
+- Bio Ethanol Fireplace Explained, Operation and Use

 - Bio-Ethanol Fireplace Fuel Explained

-- Choosing a Freestanding Bio-Ethanol Fireplace
+- Choosing a Freestanding Bio Ethanol Fireplace Design

 - Guide to Adding Pebbles to a Bio-ethanol Fireplace

-- Guide to Buying a Table Top Bio-ethanol Fire
+- Guide to Buying a Table Top Bio Ethanol Fire

-- Guide to Buying an Outdoor Bio-ethanol Fireplace
+- Guide to Buying an Outdoor Bio Ethanol Fireplace or Gel Burner

-- Guide to Choosing a Bio-Ethanol Burner
+- Guide to Ceramic Wool Sponge Use in a Bioethanol Burner

 - Guide to Choosing a Bio-Ethanol Fireplace